willyzhang109/MathProver1/README.md

 ## The Example

-I fed the system the first problem from IMO 2026 in Lean 4 only form.
+I fed the system the first problem from IMO 2026 in Lean 4-only form.
 With Gemini 3.6 Flash (knowledge cutoff date: 02/2026--so no leakage) as the LLM, it gave me a complete proof after about $10 of API spending.
+The original problem with a natural language solution can be found [here](https://artofproblemsolving.com/wiki/index.php?title=2026_IMO_Problems/Problem_1).

 The problem in Lean 4 (The EVOLVE-BLOCK-START/END markers are for instructing the LLM where it can make changes):